-The American Rescue Plan Act (ARPA) of 2021 is a $1.9 trillion economic stimulus bill passed by the United States Congress and signed into law on March 11, 2021.
-It is meant to speed up the United States' recovery from the economic and health effects caused by the COVID-19 pandemic.
-This funding package builds upon the CARES Act from March 2020 and its extension in December 2020.
-ARPA provides a total of $350 billion in assistance for eligible state and local governments to respond to the economic impact from the COVID-19 pandemic.
+The American Rescue Plan Act (ARPA) of 2021 was a $1.9 trillion economic stimulus bill passed by the United States Congress and signed into law on March 11, 2021.
+It was meant to speed up the United States' recovery from the economic and health effects caused by the COVID-19 pandemic.
+This funding package built upon the CARES Act from March 2020 and its extension in December 2020.
+ARPA provided a total of $350 billion in assistance for eligible state and local governments to respond to the economic impact from the COVID-19 pandemic.
 Learn more.

 Clay County Funds

-- $12.4 million of ARPA funding will come directly from the federal government to Clay County.
+- $12.4 million of ARPA funding came directly from the federal government to Clay County.

 Funds must be obligated by the end of 2024 and spent by the end of 2026.
-Clay County received 50% of the funds in 2021 and will receive the other half in 2022.
-This timeline is set by the federal government.
+Clay County received 50% of the funds in 2021 and received the other half in 2022.
+This timeline was set by the federal government.